Micro Master's Degree in Engagement of Employees and Organisational Learning

 • Change barriers: e.g. Uncertainty, poor planning, lack of consensus, resistance, leadership challenges and manager challenges.

-• Changing context of HR delivery; classic, business partnering, shared services, centres of expertise; normative perspective, the critical perspective, behavioral perspective, systems perspective, and agency or transaction cost perspective; challenges; and drivers, skills, boundaries.
+• Changing context of HR delivery; classic, business partnering, shared services, centres of expertise; normative perspective, the critical perspective, behavioural perspective, systems perspective, and agency or transaction cost perspective; challenges; and drivers, skills, boundaries.

 • Evaluation: Rationale for evaluating HR functions, i.e. future investment, improvement, workforce planning and intellectual capital, accountability, motivation and productivity.